 The VAL application data/content can be stored in the VAL server, or the SEALDD server, or other cloud platform.
 For the downlink traffic transmission, the SEALDD server can retrieve the data/content of VAL application, by using one of the following modes:

-- Downlink pull mode: the SEALDD server can pull the data/content of VAL application from the address provided by the VAL server (i.e. data/content address in VAL server, or in other cloud platform).
+- Downlink pull mode: the SEALDD server can pull the data/content of VAL application from the address provided by the VAL server (i.e. pull from the data/content address in VAL server over SEALDD-S interface, or in other cloud platform).

-- Downlink push mode: the VAL server can push the data/content of VAL application to the SEALDD server.
+- Downlink push mode: the VAL server can push the data/content of VAL application to the SEALDD server over SEALDD-S interface.

 For the uplink traffic transmission, the SEALDD server can sends the data/content of VAL application to the address provided by the VAL server, by using one of the following modes:

-- Uplink pull mode: the VAL server can pull the data/content of VAL application from the SEALDD server.
+- Uplink pull mode: the VAL server can pull the data/content of VAL application from the SEALDD server over SEALDD-S interface.

-- Uplink push mode: the SEALDD server can push the data/content of VAL application to the address provided by the VAL server (i.e. data/content address in VAL server, or in other cloud platform).
+- Uplink push mode: the SEALDD server can push the data/content of VAL application to the address provided by the VAL server (i.e. push to the data/content address in VAL server over SEALDD-S interface, or in other cloud platform).